Student Fees and Tuition

 More information about financial aid opportunities, housing, and estimated living costs for Berkeley graduate students can be found on the UC Berkeley Financial Aid and Scholarships Office or the Graduate Division.

-Those admitted to the School who have significant unmet financial needs may discuss their situation with Assistant Dean Martha Chavez.
+Those admitted to the School who have significant unmet financial needs may discuss their situation with Anne Campbell Washington, Senior Assistant Dean and Dean of Students.